brianjmalone/brianjmalone/README.md

 Here, I'm documenting what I'm learning about building scalable, production-grade systems, talking about frameworks and tooling, and archiving Lessons Learned to help people on similar paths.

-In addition to code repos, I also have a "GistHub" to collect thoughts and articles.
+In addition to code repos, I also have a ["GistHub"](https://gist.github.com/brianjmalone/6ac6b1cde1f44fa414aebc50b8e2ee77) to collect thoughts and articles.

-→ **[Browse my "gisthub"](https://gist.github.com/brianjmalone/6ac6b1cde1f44fa414aebc50b8e2ee77)** ← (organized by topic, includes links back to older work)

 ---